Bay Area Rapid Transit: Extensions

 Even before the BART system opened, planners projected several possible extensions.
 Although Marin County was left out of the original system, the 1970 Golden Gate Transportation Facilities Plan considered a tunnel under the Golden Gate or second deck on the bridge, but neither of these plans was pursued.
 Over twenty years would pass before the first extensions to the BART system were completed to North Concord/Martinez in 1995, Colma and Pittsburg/Bay Point in 1996.
 An extension to Dublin/Pleasanton in 1997 added a fifth line to the system for the first time in BART's history.
 The system was expanded to San Francisco International Airport in 2003 and to Oakland International Airport via an automated guideway transit spur line in 2014. eBART, an extension using diesel multiple units along conventional railroad infrastructure between Pittsburg/Bay Point and Antioch on the Yellow Line, opened on May 26, 2018.
 BART's most significant current extension project is the Silicon Valley BART extension on the Green and Orange Lines.
 The first phase extended the Fremont line to Warm Springs/South Fremont in early 2017, and the second phase to Berryessa/North San José began service on June 13, 2020.
 The third phase to Santa Clara is contingent upon the allocation of funding as of May 2020, but is planned to be completed by 2036.

 Plans had long been floated for an extension from Dublin to Livermore, but the most recent proposal was rejected by the BART board in 2018.
 Other plans have included an extension to Hercules, a line along the Interstate Highway 680 corridor, and a fourth set of rail tracks through Oakland.
 At least four infill stations such as Irvington and Calaveras on existing lines have been proposed.
-With the Transbay Tube nearing capacity, long-range plans included a new four-bore Transbay Tube beneath San Francisco Bay that would run parallel and south of the existing tunnel and emerge at the Transbay Transit Terminal to connect to Caltrain and the future California High-Speed Rail system.
+With the Transbay Tube nearing capacity, long-range plans included a new four-bore Transbay Tube beneath San Francisco Bay that would run parallel and south of the existing tunnel and emerge at The Portal, part of Salesforce Transit Center to connect to Caltrain and the future California High-Speed Rail system.
 The four-bore tunnel would provide two tunnels for BART and two tunnels for conventional/high-speed rail.
 The BART system and conventional U.S. rail use different and incompatible rail gauges and different loading gauges.
 In 2018, BART announced that a feasibility study for installing a second transbay crossing would commence the following year.
 By 2019, the Capitol Corridor Joint Powers Authority (CCJPA) had joined with BART to study a multi-modal crossing, which could also allow Capitol Corridor and San Joaquins routes to serve San Francisco directly.